wu-lee/rushkoff-archive/docs/_articles/the-end-of-the-story.md

 At the moment we realize that the computer medium is not just for reading and consuming, but for posting and participating, an entirely new set of responsibilities confronts us: what do we want to say and do, and what affect our words  and actions have on the consensual hallucination?
 Slowly but surely, the hierarchically structured databases, newsgroups, and file-sharing systems (ftp, USENET, gopher) are giving way to more freeform-style Internet browsers, that encourage users to chart their own, almost random paths through the world of computer networks.

-ee wa Wide Web lets people participate online in a manner much

-more consistent with the underlying network.
-Any person or Minka

-create a "home page" -- 4 bunch of data, images, text, and "links," or

-pointers to other pages throughout the network.
-Because these pages are

-linked to one another, users roam from one place to another, exploring the

-Web in the manner they would explore a natural environment: go to a tree,

-inspect its bark, see a bug, follow it to its nest.
-On the Web, one might start

-by accessing a computer in New York with a page someone created about

-Marshall McLuhan.
-He can click on a picture of the book Understanding

-Media, and get connected to another page containing the text of the book.

-On that page, he may find links to other media theorists, television

-museums, or the University of Toronto.
-A click of the mouse takes you to

-the new site.
-Exploring the Web requires a surfer's attitude’ towards data and

-ideas.
+The World Wide Web lets people participate online in a manner much more consistent with the underlying network.
+Any person or institution can create a "home page" -- a bunch of data, images, text, and "links," or pointers to other pages throughout the network.
+Because these pages are linked to one another, users roam from one place to another, exploring the Web in the manner they would explore a natural environment: go to a tree, inspect its bark, see a bug, follow it to its nest.
+On the Web, one might start by accessing a computer in New York with a page someone created about Marshall McLuhan.
+He can click on a picture of the book Understanding Media, and get connected to another page containing the text of the book.
+On that page, he may find links to other media theorists, television museums, or the University of Toronto.
+A click of the mouse takes you to the new site.
+Exploring the Web requires a surfer's attitude towards data and ideas.

-5\.
-FRUITOPIC LEVERAGE
+**5. FRUITOPIC LEVERAGE**

 Hardly immune to this growing chaotic urge, the traditional media is